Bonizario/be-the-hero/README.md

 ## :electric_plug: Deploy

-The project was deployed on Heroku.
+This project was deployed on Heroku.
 You can check it out <a href="https://be-the-hero-frontend-bonizario.herokuapp.com/" target="blank">here</a>.

 ## :memo: License
 This project is under the MIT license.
 See the [LICENSE](https://github.com/Bonizario/be-the-hero/blob/master/LICENSE) for more information.